AbdulRehman9702/Adidas-Sales-Analysis/README.md

-# Adidas-Sales-Analysis (PowerBI, Excel)
+## Adidas-Sales-Analysis

+## Technologies Used

 .
-Cleaned and processed sales data using Excel functions.
+PowerBI
 .
-Identified data inconsistencies and resolved discrepancies to ensure accurate analysis.
+Excel

+## Description

 .
-Developed interactive dashboards to visualize sales trends and performance metrics.
+Developed an interactive Power BI dashboard to visualize Adidas sales data across various dimensions.

 .
-Created detailed reports highlighting key insights for business stakeholders.
+Analyzed product and retailer performance to identify profitable items and high-performing regions.

+.
+Utilized data analysis to inform strategic decisions on product distribution and sales dynamics.

+.
+Employed Power BI and data visualization techniques to enhance data-driven decision-making.

+.
+Led the project from data collection through visualization, ensuring actionable insights for stakeholders.